folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Street niggas and the corporate guys, the rappers that report the lies" > Rappers that report the lies

-* Rather than "givin' truth to the youth", "corporate guys" often appropriate the stories from "street niggas" and package them in music made by "rappers that report the lies".
+* Rather than "givin' truth to the youth," "corporate guys" often appropriate the stories from "street niggas" and package them in music made by "rappers that report the lies."

 * On "N95." from *Mr. Morale & the Big Steppers*, Kendrick seemed to expose liars in the rap game and demand that they take off their lies like an actor taking off a mask.